mohd-ayaan/2201641530103/README.md

 ![Statistics Page](Image/Short%20URL%20Statistics.png)

 ## Project Overview
-This is a full-stack URL Shortener built for the Affordmed campus hiring evaluation.
+This is a full-stack URL Shortener.
 It allows users to:
 - Create short URLs with custom shortcodes and expiry
 - Track click statistics and sources
 - Clear stats and copy links via frontend controls